Late Night with Conan O'Brien: Replacing David Letterman

 Upon Johnny Carson's May 1991 announcement of his 30-year hosting tenure on The Tonight Show ending in a year, NBC released a statement that Jay Leno (Carson's guest-host since 1987) would become Carson's replacement, not David Letterman.
 Though revealed two weeks after Carson's retirement announcement, the decision to go with Leno rather than Letterman had reportedly already been made for a long time, primarily by two of the top executives in NBC's Entertainment division: its president Warren Littlefield and his close collaborator John Agoglia.
 NBC later said that Letterman's high ratings for Late Night were the reason they kept him where he was.
 Letterman was bitterly disappointed and angry at not having been given The Tonight Show job; and, at Carson's advice, he left NBC after eleven years on Late Night.
 CBS signed Letterman to host his own show opposite The Tonight Show.
 Letterman moved his show to CBS virtually unchanged, taking most of the staff, skits, and comedy formats with him.
 However, NBC owned the rights to the Late Night name, forcing Letterman to rename his show Late Show with David Letterman.

 Keeping the Late Night name, NBC set about building a whole new show in the 12:30 a.m. time slot, from which the network had been making some $20 million to $30 million a year towards the end of Letterman's tenure.
 NBC brought in Saturday Night Live executive producer Lorne Michaels to produce the new show, including selecting its host.
 After auditioning some lower-profile comedians, such as Jon Stewart, Drew Carey, and Paul Provenza, Michaels and the network started going after more established names like SNL star Dana Carvey and The Larry Sanders Show star Garry Shandling.
-Both eventually declined offers to host it, with NBC reportedly making several approaches to Shandling.
+Both eventually declined, with NBC reportedly making several approaches to Shandling.

-Months into the process, Michaels auditioned Conan O'Brien, an unknown The Simpsons writer who had formerly written for Saturday Night Live.
-Reportedly, Micheals had originally considered hiring O'Brien as a producer for the new show, however, O'Brien then persuaded Michaels to give him a shot at being the host.
+Months into the process, Michaels auditioned Conan O'Brien, a then unknown Simpsons writer who had formerly written for Saturday Night Live.
+Reportedly, Michaels had originally considered hiring O'Brien as a producer for the new show, however, O'Brien then persuaded Michaels to give him a shot at being the host.
 Despite having "about 40 seconds" of television-performance experience as an occasional extra on Saturday Night Live sketches and briefly appearing in comedy bits on The Wilton North Report, O'Brien auditioned for the show on April 13, 1993.
 His guests were Jason Alexander and Mimi Rogers; the audition took place on the set of The Tonight Show with Jay Leno.
 NBC offered the show to O'Brien on April 26, and O'Brien made his first meaningful television appearance later that day when Leno introduced him on Tonight.
 In 2009, on the final episode of his 16-year run, O'Brien stated that he "owed his career to Lorne Michaels".